 I bought several bolts and brought it to my pillow makers in far-away Esaan.
 They had never worked with this northern fabric before and at first thought that using it for pillow making was just another silly farang idea.
 After all, as any Thai will tell you, handwoven fabrics are cultural and you don’t try new ideas with accepted tradition.

-It took the pillow makers about a month to use all the Chom Thong fabric I had initially brought them.
+It took the pillow makers about a month to use all the Chom Tong fabric I had initially brought them.
 The pillows were stuffed, sewed up, finished off and sent to me in Chiang Mai.
 The results were far superior than my initial vision.
 The pillow makers loved the result.
-Chom Thong fabric indeed made for great Thai pillows.
+Chom Tong fabric indeed made for great Thai pillows.

-Before I started using Chom Thong fabric for Thai pillows, I made fisherman pants, pantaloons, sarongs and other Thai apparel from this fabric.
+Before I started using Chom Tong fabric for Thai pillows, I made fisherman pants, pantaloons, sarongs and other Thai apparel from this fabric.
 Apparel making is the intended use of this fabric.

 Our customers (all women) loved the heavier weighted fabric and the unusual colors and designs.
-Chom Thong apparel sold very well and at a top price.
+Chom Tong apparel sold very well and at a top price.